jultty/blog/posts/md/void-on-zfs.md

 - `-O compression=lz4` Sets the compression algorithm used ([LZ4](https://en.wikipedia.org/wiki/LZ4_(compression_algorithm)))
 - `-O acltype=posixacl` Whether [ACLs](https://en.wikipedia.org/wiki/Access-control_list) are enabled and what type to use.
 The value `posixacl` is equivalent to `posix` (default on Linux: off)
 - `-O xattr=sa` Enables extended attributes.
 If value is `on`, uses directory-based extended attributes, while `sa` uses system-attribute-based.
 The latter has performance benefits, and is important for ACLs and SELinux usage
 - `-O relatime=on` "Causes the access time to be updated relative to the modify or change time."
-Also, "access time is only updated if the previous access time was earlier than the current modify or change time or if the existing access time hasn't been updated within the past 24hours" (default: on)
+Also, "access time is only updated if the previous access time was earlier than the current modify or change time or if the existing access time hasn't been updated within the past 24hours"
 - `-o autotrim=on` Automatically reclaims unused blocks from time to time.
 Can put the filesystem under some stress

 The last option, the compatibility feature set, specifies in this case a relative filename to `/usr/share/zfs/compatibility.d`: